TKone7/lightread/doc_30_10_design_router.md

     //and so on ...
 });
 ```
-As you can see, there is an _before_ action defined called `auth`.
+There is a _before_ action defined called `auth`.
 This means that before the actual demanded route is traced,  `auth` is being executed.
 We defined `auth` in order to redirect the requested route to the login view if the user is not logged in yet.
 Such filters can also be applied as an _after_ action.
 ```php
 $router->filter('auth', function(){
     if (!AuthController::authenticate()) {